Docker: Taming the Beast - Part I

 ps which allowed us to observe (I should say “spy on”, really) other processes.
 And with

 And believe it or not, this is the key to understand all that: we have made processes interact with each other.
-Which is fabulous because it allowed us to do everything and which is a disaster, because it means that if we have some process that we want to have running, others could kill it, or inspect it.
+Which is fabulous because it allowed us to do everything but it is also a disaster, because it means that if we have some process that we want to have running, others could kill it, or inspect it.
 And this is the opposite of isolation!

 Well, all of this is possible, because all of these processes run in the same namespace.
 To put it simply, we can consider that a namespace is an init tree.
 Here, we have one